 The R Project is a great software environment for doing all sorts of data-driven journalism.
 It can be used for any of the stages of a typical data project: data collection, cleaning, analysis and even (interactive) visualization.
 And it's all reproducible and transparent!
 Sure, it requires a fair amount of scripting, yet...

 Do not fear!
-With this curated (and highly opinionated) list of resources, you will be guided through the thick jungle of countless R packages, from learning the basics of R's syntax, to scraping HTML tables, to a guide on how to make your work comprehensible and reproducible.
+With this hand-curated (and opinionated) list of resources, you will be guided through the thick jungle of countless R packages, from learning the basics of R's syntax, to scraping HTML tables, to a guide on how to make your work comprehensible and reproducible.

 Now, enjoy your journey.